History of France: Napoleon's impact on France

 Napoleon centralized power in Paris, with all the provinces governed by all-powerful prefects whom he selected.
 They were more powerful than royal intendants of the ancien régime and had a long-term impact in unifying the nation, minimizing regional differences, and shifting all decisions to Paris.

-Religion had been a major issue during the Revolution, and Napoleon resolved most of the outstanding problems.
-Thereby he moved the clergy and large numbers of devout Catholics from hostility to the government to support for him.
-The Catholic system was reestablished by the Concordat of 1801 (signed with Pope Pius VII), so that church life returned to normal; the church lands were not restored, but the Jesuits were allowed back in and the bitter fights between the government and Church ended.
-Protestant, Jews and atheists were tolerated.
+Religion had been a major issue during the Revolution, and Napoleon resolved most of the outstanding problems, moving the clergy and large numbers of devout Catholics from hostility to the government to support for him.
+The Catholic system was reestablished by the Concordat of 1801 (signed with Pope Pius VII), so that church life returned to normal; the church lands were not restored but the Jesuits were allowed back in and the bitter fights between the government and Church ended.
+Protestants, Jews and atheists were tolerated.

 The French taxation system had collapsed in the 1780s.
-In the 1790s the government seized and sold church lands and lands of exiles aristocrats.
+In the 1790s the government seized and sold church lands and lands of exiled aristocrats.
 Napoleon instituted a modern, efficient tax system that guaranteed a steady flow of revenues and made long-term financing possible.

 Napoleon kept the system of conscription that had been created in the 1790s, so that every young man served in the army, which could be rapidly expanded even as it was based on a core of careerists and talented officers.
 Before the Revolution the aristocracy formed the officer corps.
 Now promotion was by merit and achievement—every private carried a marshal's baton, it was said.

 The modern era of French education began in the 1790s.
 The Revolution in the 1790s abolished the traditional universities.
 Napoleon sought to replace them with new institutions, the École Polytechnique, focused on technology.
 The elementary schools received little attention.